Complaint Resolution for UAkron Online Students

 Non-instructional complaints

-If you are located in a State Authorization Reciprocity Agreement (SARA) state, you must first go through the institution's standard procedure for the resolution of student grievances.
+If you are located in a State Authorization Reciprocity Agreement (SARA) state, you must first go through The University of Akron's standard procedure for the resolution of student grievances.
 If you are not satisfied with the outcome of the institutional process, a complaint alleging fraudulent activity, including the provision of false or misleading information, may be brought to the Ohio SARA portal entity.
-The SARA portal entity in the state where the student is located will be notified that the complaint was received and may assist as needed.
+The Ohio portal entity will notify the SARA portal entity in the state where you are located.
+Your home state entity may assist as needed.
 Resolution of the complaint by the Ohio SARA portal entity is final.
 View complaint form.